jameshue/nagiosxi/README.md

 The compilation of this repository is all done in the podman environment.

-The reason nagiosxi needs to complete two steps is that after completing the RPM`s way installation, you need to initialize nagiosxi in private mode.
+The reason that nagiosxi Dockerize complete two steps is that after completing the RPM`s way installation, you need to initialize nagiosxi in private mode.

 ### Schematic diagram of nagiosxi deployment process